 - SOC 100: Principles of Sociology [or its or its articulated GE D2 transfer equivalent]

 - Meet the minimum cumulative GPA requirements (the minimum GPA varies from year to year depending upon enrollment management needs; for the 2012-2013 academic year, it's 3.00.
 Please be advised that, due to the high number of applications we receive, meeting the minimum GPA requirement is no guarantee of admission.
 We admit students with the highest GPAs until the number of spaces we have available are filled.
 These spaces typically go to students with GPAs that exceed the minimum required for admission.

 - Also meet all university requirements for admission to CSULB.
 Contact Enrollment Services for more information.

-Please be advised that the Department of Criminal Justice is not involved in any admissions decisions beyond setting the admissions criteria outlined above.
-Hence, kindly do not contact the Department with admissions questions.
+Please be advised that the School of Criminology, Criminal Justice, and Emergency Management is not involved in any admissions decisions beyond setting the admissions criteria outlined above.
+Hence, kindly do not contact the School with admissions questions.
 All such questions should be directed to Enrollment Services.

-Undergraduate advising for the Criminal Justice Department is done through the Academic Advising Resource Center (AARC) of the College of Health and Human Services.
+Undergraduate advising for the School of Criminology, Criminal Justice, and Emergency Management is done through the Academic Advising Resource Center (AARC) of the College of Health and Human Services.
 The AARC offers following services: